There are a few reasons why this strategy is attractive to currency traders.

 The least risky trading opportunities for this are pairs trading in tight ranges.

 For example I’ve achieved good results using EUR/GBP and EUR/CHF during flat consolidation phases.
 In the case of EUR/CHF intervention policy is likely to see the pair trading in a tight range for now.
-Likewise EUR/GBP tends to have long range bound periods, which favors this type of “swing” strategy.
+Likewise EUR/GBP tends to have long range bound periods that the strategy thrives in.

 Trading pairs that have strong trending behavior like Yen crosses or commodity currencies can be very risky.